talkkonnect/talkkonnect/README.md

 * This section defines the raspberry GPIO pins that are connected to push buttons that are pulled to ground by keypress and float upon release
 * The txbuttonpin tag is connected to the PTT push button
 * The txtogglepin tag is connected to the PTT toggle button (Press and Release to Change State from RX to TX and vice versa)
-* The upbuttonpin tag is conencted to the channel up button
+* The upbuttonpin tag is connected to the channel up button
-* The downbuttonpin tag is conencted to the channel down button
+* The downbuttonpin tag is connected to the channel down button
 * The panic button tag is connected to a button that will set the talkkonnect into panic mode (request for help)

 ##### The Comment Section